Belligerator/news-backend-java/README.md

 ## Demo

-A demo of the backend can be found at https://news-java.belligerator.cz/api/.
-The demo is running on a Docker container.
+Demo can be run on a Docker container.
 For that purpose I have created a docker image for the backend.
 The image can be found at https://hub.docker.com/r/belligerator/news-backend-java.
 The image is built using the Dockerfile in the root directory of this repository.

 On the server, there is docker-compose file that is used to run the backend and MySQL database.
 The file can be found at https://github.com/Belligerator/news-docker.